liamocuz/saas-ui-test/README.md

+## For Yext

+To run, just add .npmrc from alpha

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.